 - Livestreaming Advice for the Best Quality Video

 - Zoom Best Practices

-Options to Livestreaming to Facebook Live:
+Options to livestreaming to Facebook Live:

 What if Facebook Live is no longer an option?
 Do you have a Plan B?
 Here are a few ideas:

 - Video the entire service beforehand.
-People can even video their parts seperately.
+People can even video their parts separately.
 Upload the video to Facebook and YouTube and use the “premier” feature.
 It will schedule the video to publish at whatever time you need it to and send out a notification to your followers that the video is now available to view.
 Here is a tutorial on how to do that.
-Warning: People are reporting that it is taking hours to upload a 30 minute video.
+Warning: People are reporting that it is taking hours to upload a 30-minute video.
 Plan well in advance of when you want your video to appear on Facebook.

 - Other streaming services such as Streamyard or Onestream.live

-Safe Church and Online Space
+Creating Safe Church and Online Space

 - Follow the Safe Church guidelines.
 Here is a video tutorial on creating a safe online space.